puppetlabs/puppet-docs/source/puppet/4.9/bgtm.md

 ## Documenting your module

 We recommend that you document your module with a README explaining how your module works and a Reference section detailing information about your module's classes, defined types, functions, and resource types and providers.
-For guidance, see our modules documentation [guide](./modules_documentation.html)and the [documentation](./style_guide.html#module-documentation) section of the Puppet Language Style Guide.
+For guidance, see our modules documentation [guide](./modules_documentation.html) and the [documentation](./style_guide.html#module-documentation) section of the Puppet Language Style Guide.

 ## Releasing your module